Avinash9414/Tempo-Documentation/microservices/README.md

 > [!NOTE]
 > Store this connection string in a notepad as we will use it to set up the database connection in our application.

-THe Connection String will look like this "mongodb+srv://'username':'password'@'clusterName'.i30sge8.mongodb.net"
+The Connection String will look like this "mongodb+srv://'username':'password'@'clusterName'.i30sge8.mongodb.net"

 # Configuration Instructions for all the microservices